shariftasrik/dev_documentation/Backend(php_Laravel)/Creating_Laravel+React+MySQL_project.md

 <br/>
 Note 1 : You can choose any directory<br/>
-Note 2 : After entering "laravel new project_name" .., if this appears,Dont worry !!! <br/>
+Note 2 : After entering "laravel new project_name" and then if this appears,Dont worry !!! <br/>
-Simply write the expected name just after the ">" sign everytime and then press Enter, then your project will start creating <br/>
+Note 3 : Simply write down the expected name just after the ">" sign everytime and then press Enter, then your project will start creating <br/> <br/>

        _                               _
       | |                             | |